Endress+Hauser: Company structure

 The Endress+Hauser group, based in Reinach near Basel, consists of 129 companies in 54 countries.

 The group's parent company is Endress+Hauser AG in Reinach, Switzerland: a stock corporation under Swiss law whose shares are not listed on a stock exchange.
 The Endress+Hauser Management AG, based in Reinach, manages and coordinates the group.

 The families of the descendants of the founding couple each hold 12% of the company.
 The remaining 4% is owned by the Georg H. Endress Foundation.
-The Endress+Hauser Group is led by the members of the Executive Board, with Peter Selders serving as Chief executive officer.
-Matthias Altendorf is the Chairman of the Supervisory board.
-The Endress family is represented on the board by Steven Endress and Sandra Genge, two grandchildren of the founder.
+Peter Selders is Chief executive officer.
+Matthias Altendorf is chairman of the Supervisory board.
+The Endress family is represented on the board by Steven Endress and Sandra Genge, grandchildren of the founder.

 In the financial year 2023, the group achieved a revenue of €3.72 billion and employed over 16,500 people.
 Approximately 7% of the annual revenue is invested in research and development, resulting in between 200 and 300 new patents each year.
 Overall, Endress+Hauser holds nearly 9,000 patents.